THE NEW FIRST NATIONAL BANK TOWER

 https://digitalcollections.hcplc.org/digital/collection/p15391coll1/id/8339/rec/8

-These photos from the USF Digital Commons, Sape Zylstra collection show the building from the corner of Franklin and Madison streets circa late 1980s when Wolf Brothers clothing store occupied the first floor.
-The new First National Bank "First Financial tower" can be seen to the right.
+These photos from the USF Digital Commons, Sape Zylstra collection show the building from the corner of Franklin and Madison streets circa late 1980s or early 1990s when Wolf Brothers clothing store occupied the first floor.
+The new First National Bank "First Financial tower" can be seen in the first photo.
+The 42-story Barnett Bank tower was completed in 1986.

 1991-03-19 TRIB Lykes may move from Lykes bldg to FF tower